 - ED_HD.avi – OK, no problem even in fast moving scenes

-- big_buck_bunny_1080p_surround.avi (1080p H.264 – 12 Mbps) – OK.
+- big_buck_bunny_1080p_surround.avi (1080p H.264 – 12 Mbps) – OK

-- h264_1080p_hp_4.1_40mbps_birds.mkv (40 Mbps) – OK at first, for some frames are skipped and dropped near the end.
+- h264_1080p_hp_4.1_40mbps_birds.mkv (40 Mbps) – OK

-- Jellyfish-120-Mbps.mkv (120 Mbps video without audio) – OK both from USB and SAMBA (Ethernet).
+- Jellyfish-120-Mbps.mkv (120 Mbps video without audio) – OK (That’s over Gigabit Ethernet)

-High definition audio codec:
+High definition audio codec (downmixed to PCM output):

-- Dolby Digital 5.1 / Dolby Digital 7.1 – OK
+- Dolby Digital Plus 5.1 & 7.1 – OK

 - TrueHD 5.1 & 7.1 – OK